untitaker/quickenv/README.md

 # missed (such as 'python' or 'pip') would run outside of the virtualenv!
 quickenv shim sentry pytest

+# You can also run commands within the current .envrc without shimming them.
+quickenv exec -- pytest

 # Your git hooks don't execute in the virtualenv for some reason?
 Just replace
 # git with a binary that itself loads the virtualenv.
 quickenv shim git